 get paid (maybe).

 The gig economy is a fundamentally different and unprecedented paradigm.
 Unlike freelancing, there is no contract or agreement.
 Heck, there isn’t even any trust involved.
-You wake up in the morning and decide who you want to be for the next days or weeks of your work life.
-If we had to rank all the paradigms on the basis of meritocracy, the gig economy would be on top of the pyramid.
-Maybe we will have a transitional state where reputation primes on talent, but ideas like open source have demonstrated that this state is ephemeral.
+You wake up and decide who you want to be for the next days or weeks of your work life.
+If I had to rank all work paradigms on the basis of meritocracy, the gig economy would be on top.
+Maybe we will have a transitional state where reputation primes on talent, but open source contributions have demonstrated that this state is ephemeral.
 If johndoe42 writes a more elegant implementation than Torvalds, chances are that johndoe42’s pull request will get merged.

-We already have the right tooling for the gig economy, but it has to grow organically.
+We already have the tools for the gig economy, but it has to grow organically.
 COVID-19 was the catalyzer for shifting to remote.
 I think the catalyzer for a gig economy will be an increasingly large talent pool brought by remote work.
-If Arjun, Aisha and Alexei have equal access to work opportunities and are all good at distinct things, then it’s just a matter of time before full-time positions become too restrictive for employers.
-Why have a backend engineer when you can have a dynamic pool of talents at your disposal, each with very specific specialities.
+If Arjun, Aisha and Alexei have equal access to work opportunities and are all good at distinct things, then it’s just a matter of time before full-time positions become too restrictive for some employers.